 Director of Instructional Design

-Linda J. Lee is the Director of Instructional Design, where she leads training and instructional design efforts for the IDEA Courseware Team at the Wharton School.
+Linda J. Lee is the Director of Instructional Design, leading the instructional design and training efforts for the IDEA Courseware Team as well as advising Wharton School faculty and administrators.
 An expert in teaching with technology, Linda enjoys helping teaching teams adapt their learning activities and assessments to Wharton’s supported platforms.
 Linda is also a part-time lecturer for Penn’s School of Liberal and Professional Studies, where she teaches online and face-to-face Folklore courses.
 She holds a B.A. in English and European Studies from Amherst College and advanced degrees in folklore from the University of California at Berkeley and the University of Pennsylvania.

 Instructional Design Project Leader

 Geneva Harline is the Instructional Design Project Leader for the IDEA Courseware Team at Wharton Computing.
 Before joining us in 2022, Geneva previously worked at Utah State University and Salt Lake Community College in a variety of roles.
 Gen’s research stems from the intersection of institutional, societal, and individual needs with a heavy focus on mental and social wellbeing, especially related to trauma-aware and neurodiverse pedagogy.
 Gen is deeply interested in combining pedagogy, technology, community/team dynamics, and stigma mitigation theories into course design.
 Geneva holds an M.A. in Folklore from Utah State University and a B.A. in Anthropology from Weber State University.